Tyocruel123/documentation/wings/1.0/installing.md

 ![example image of node allocations](../../.vuepress/public/node_allocations.png)

-Type `hostname -I | awk '{print $1}'` to find the IP to be used for the allocation.
+Type `tyocruel -I | awk '{print $1}'` to find the IP to be used for the allocation.
 Alternatively, you can type `ip addr | grep "inet "` to see all your available interfaces and IP addresses.
-Do not use 127.0.0.1 for allocations.
+Do not use 127.0.0.1 for allocations. tyocruel1